 I am a senior undergraduate student at the Indian Institute of Technology Kharagpur, majoring in Mathematics and Computing.
-My research interests mainly lie in perception and planning of autonomous mobile robots.
+I mainly work on Robotics and AI.

 In summer 2017, I interned at NASA Jet Propulsion Laboratory where I worked on risk-aware probabilistic motion planning for future Mars Rovers including the Mars 2020 Rover.

 In summer 2016, I interned at the Autonomous Mobile Robotics Laboratory at the University of Massachusetts, Amherst.
 I worked on a new approach to obstacle avoidance using only stereo vision without the need for dense 3D reconstruction.